 Great hammerheads inhabit the waters of the Gulf of Mexico and the Atlantic coasts of Florida.
 Their average length is 15 ft. but they can reach up to 20 ft. and they weigh over 500 pounds.
 Much heavier ones at double the weight have been documented, but are rare.

-As great hammerheads hunt, they move their heads back-and-forth to scan the ocean floor for the electrical signals given off by stingrays — a favorite prey — that may be buried.
+As great hammerheads hunt, they move their heads back and forth to scan the ocean floor for the electrical signals given off by stingrays — a favorite prey — that may be buried.
 The stingray’s venom seems to have no effect on the species.

 After they incapacitate their prey with the strength of their blow, they will pin them to the ocean floor with their heads to continue feeding.
-The adults’ are rarely hunted, but their main predator is the killer whale.
+The adults are rarely hunted, but their main predator is the killer whale.

 Although this species is labeled as the most dangerous of the nine hammerheads, humans aren’t their normal prey.
 There have been human attacks, however.
-All 16 of attacks were non-fatal, but generally great hammerheads are just highly curious of divers like many other shark species.
+All 16 of the attacks were non-fatal, but generally great hammerheads are just highly curious of divers like many other shark species.

 5. Sand Shark

 Sand tiger sharks are also known as gray nurse sharks and ragged-tooth sharks.
 They are often spotted near the ocean floor.
-Their name is derived from the fact that they migrate towards shorelines and are often seen by surfers.
+Their name is derived from the fact that they migrate toward shorelines and are often seen by surfers.
 They live in warm waters throughout the world.
-In total, there are three species of sand sharks that also include smalltooth sand tigers and bigeye sand tigers.
+In total, there are three species of sand sharks which also include smalltooth sand tigers and bigeye sand tigers.
 The largest smalltooth sand tigers are about 15 feet long and weigh around 600 lbs.

 Their hunting habits are quite unique.
 Sand tiger sharks collect air in their stomach from above the surface and become buoyant.
 This buoyancy allows sand tiger sharks to sit virtually completely still and approach prey undetected.